 The purpose of Friends of Camden Meadow is, first and foremost, to care for this land.
 No longer forgotten, but clearly and visibly being managed and maintained.

 We're not looking to turn back time to restore the land as a pristine lawn.
 That would be almost impossible now, and there’s no shortage of neatly lawned crescents in Bath.
 Nor are we looking to imitate any of Bath’s many other crescent gardens.
 Quite the opposite.
 We love the uniqueness of this land.
 We want to celebrate that.

 Work is being undertaken in phases, step by step.
 This helps us focus our efforts and use our volunteer resources most effectively.

-Phase 1 - Tame the Jungle - April to December 2021
+Phase 1 - Tame the Jungle - 2021

+Get involved; be part of the Vision.
 If you have ideas that you would like to contribute, please let us know.
 Use the Join page to contact us.